The video link is at the bottom of the page.

 B. Paul:

-Talking to Timothy before he died, between 64 and 67 CE, about the last days, it is clear that Paul instructed them to separate from the sinners with whom they were living during those ‘last days’.
+Paul, speaking about the last days before his death between 64 and 67 CE, makes it clear that Timothy and the Ephesian church separated from the sinners with whom they were living during those ‘last days’.

 But know this, that in the last days perilous times will come: For men will be lovers of themselves, lovers of money, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, unloving, unforgiving, slanderers, without self-control, brutal, despisers of good, traitors, headstrong, haughty, lovers of pleasure rather than lovers of God, having a form of godliness but denying its power.
 And from such people turn away!